nakabonne/site/content/about.md

 Hi there!
 I'm Ryo Nakao.

 I'm a software engineer, an OSS enthusiast.
-I work as a full time maintainer of [PipeCD](https://github.com/pipe-cd/pipe).

 I like peeling away at abstraction layers to get a better sense of what I'm working with by implementing actually.